tepachelabs/batosjugando-tools/backend-rails/README.md

 # Batos Jugando Webapp Tools

-Some tools to make life easier to all on Batos Jugando, this is the web app that handles everything
+Web App and API to make life easier for the community of Batos Jugando.

-## Currently doing:
+## Current Features:
 - Automate `El Hongo Verde` publish process
 - Twitter reader to check the `BatosJugando` account and post `#discord` tweets to the Discord Server
-- Discord Bot for... stuff?
 - ??
 - PROFIT!

-## Development
+## Requirements

 * Ruby version: `2.6.5`
   > Recommended to use: [rbenv](https://github.com/rbenv/rbenv) to handle ruby versions.
+* Database: `PostgreSQL`
 * System dependencies (See `Gemfile`)

+## Development

 ## Configuration

+- There are a few environment variables used in the project, see `env.example` file to fill the environment variables when required.

+### Secrets
-See the `env.example` file to fill the environment variables, also the secrets file is working with production credentials just in case... ask for the private key to change those.
+- The secrets file is working with production credentials.
+- Add a issue in order to add a new secret with the production values correctly.

 ### Database creation
-Just install Postgresql latest version.
+As simple as `bundle install rails db:create`

 ### Database initialization
-As simple as `bundle install rails db:create`
+As simple as `bundle install rails db:seed`, the main user is `admin@otfusion.org` and password is simply: `password`.

 ### How to run the test suite
-`RSpec`
+Run `rspec` in this directory.

 ### Services (job queues, cache servers, search engines, etc.)
-run `Sidekiq` and that's it.
+As simple as `bundle exec sidekiq`

-### Deployment instructions
+## Deployment
-Capistrano makes everything, it sends everything to `digital ocean` to the `otfusion` server, you just require SSH access.
+- Currently we are using capistrano to deploy the production environment (single env),
+- SSH access is required

+In order to deploy this product, you require all the

-## 3rd party stuff
+## 3rd party information

 ### Reddit
-I created a dev app for Reddit but you can use your own, go to: https://www.reddit.com/prefs/apps
+- Credentials already present for development.
+- In order to create your own secrets file to test, go to: https://www.reddit.com/prefs/apps

-The redirect site for the test (added on credentials) is `http://localhost:3000/reddit/redirect`
+- The redirect site for the test (added on credentials) is `http://localhost:3001/reddit/redirect`